 Who can we disclose your personal information to?

-We may disclose your personal information to third parties, for example to third party contractors, Transport for NSW, other transport carriers and data processing companies.
+We may disclose your personal information to third parties, for example to related entities, third party contractors, Transport for NSW, other transport carriers and data processing companies, as permitted by the Privacy Act.
 Where we disclose personal information to third parties we will use reasonable commercial efforts to ensure that such third parties only use your personal information as reasonably required for the purpose we disclosed it to them and in a manner consistent with the Australian Privacy Principles.

 We take all reasonable steps to protect your personal information from misuse and loss, unauthorised access, modification or disclosure.
-Our personnel are trained to treat personal information so as to maintain confidentiality.
+Only authorised personnel in our business have access to your personal information and they are trained to treat personal information so as to maintain confidentiality.
 When personal information is no longer required, the information will be destroyed or permanently de-identified.